bvbohnen/X3_Customizer/Documentation.md

       * scaling_factor:
         - Multiplier to apply to any ship type not found in adjustment_factors_dict.
       * adjustment_factors_dict:
-        - Dict keyed by ship type, holding a scaling factor to be applied.
+        - Dict keyed by ship type or name, holding a scaling factor to be applied.

  * Adjust_Strafe